ACM-Research/Agent-Chase/README.md

 ### Training Info
 The environment was replicated 16 times to speed up the process of training.
 Training proceeded for 5,000,000 steps, which would be around 5,000 episodes and 5 hours long.
 The attacker and defender had distinct policies and rewards that were optimized for their situations.
 Here are a list of rewards for the attacker:

-Walking towards goal: 0.01
+- Walking towards goal: 0.01
-Walking away from goal: -0.003
+-Walking away from goal: -0.003
-Winning (touch goal): 1
+- Winning (touch goal): 1
-Losing (caught by defender): -1
+- Losing (caught by defender): -1
-Hit wall: -0.0005
+- Hit wall: -0.0005
-Frame passes: -0.01
+- Frame passes: -0.01

-Here are a list of rewards for the defender:
+- Here are a list of rewards for the defender:
-Walking towards attacker: 0.005
+- Walking towards attacker: 0.005
-Walking away from defender: -0.003
+- Walking away from defender: -0.003
-Winning (catch attacker): 1
+- Winning (catch attacker): 1
-Losing (attacker reaches goal): -1
+- Losing (attacker reaches goal): -1
-Hit wall: -0.0001
+- Hit wall: -0.0001
-Frame passes: -0.005
+- Frame passes: -0.005

 The results of the training are in the poster.